ausgerechnet/cwb-ccc/README.md

 ### Installation ###
-You can install this module with pip from PyPI:
+You can install this module with pip from [PyPI](https://pypi.org/project/cwb-ccc/):

-    python -m pip install pipenv
+    python -m pip install cwb-ccc

 You can also clone the source from [github](https://github.com/ausgerechnet/cwb-ccc), `cd` in the respective folder, and build your own wheel: